brendanhoran/cangjians.github.io/projects/libcangjie/install.md

 ---
 layout: default
-title: Installing libcangjie2
+title: Installing libcangjie
 name: projects
-project: libcangjie2
+project: libcangjie
 sub: install
 ---

-At the moment, libcangjie2 is not included in any operating system, so you'll have to build it from source.
+At the moment, libcangjie is not included in any operating system, so you'll have to build it from source.

 We will update these instructions as that changes.